 What if my house produced more energy than it consumes, while preserving Nature?

-Here is the concept of the “positive energy green house”.
-To do this, it is necessary that it brings together two essential qualities for Man, as we would like to see it evolve at the dawn of the XNUMXst century: a house that respects the Environment and is economical in
+This is the concept of the “positive energy green house”.
+To do this, it is necessary for it to combine two essential qualities for Man, as we would like to see him evolve at the dawn of the XNUMXst century: a house that respects the Environment and is economical in

 energy consumption.
-However, these two terminologies, as distinct as inseparable, must not be confused in order to approach this notion of "positive house".
+However, these two terminologies, which are as distinct as they are inseparable, should not be confused when approaching this notion of "positive house".

-As a first example, if we speak of an ecological (green) house, we are in no way describing a positive house.
-This responds to possible solutions for a habitat that takes more account of the environment than its own economic value.
+As a first example, if we talk about an ecological house (green), we do not describe a positive house.
+This responds to possible solutions for a habitat that takes the environment into account more than its own economic value.
 Currently, everything "green" is still too expensive, in France as elsewhere.

-This is why I will endeavor to recall certain basic definitions of these “green” houses, healthy as much for the planet as for their occupants.
+This is why I will endeavor to recall certain basic definitions of these “green” houses, which are as healthy for the planet as for their occupants.

 An ecological house is built with 100% natural and recyclable materials.
-In large part, it takes into account the hidden energy, known as “gray energy”, which notably defines the release of CO2 and other greenhouse gases over the entire production, transport, maintenance and recycling of building materials.
+To a large extent, it takes into account the hidden energy, known as “embodied energy”, which defines in particular the release of CO2 and other greenhouse gases over the entire cycle of production, transport, maintenance and maintenance. recycling of building materials.

 In general, natural materials have a much lower hidden energy than those produced industrially.
 And a material as ecological as possible should generate zero gray energy.

-Although taking up ideas that are sometimes infinitely close, a climatic house is built according to the climate, valuing its advantages and protecting itself from its disadvantages.
-More optimized, the bioclimatic house exceeds the previous one by exploiting its plant and mineral environment in order to ensure its thermal regulation, a bane of the energy expenditure of a current individual dwelling.
-A bioclimatic home is taking the step towards a more economical house, because it remains less consuming in non-renewable energy to regulate its indoor temperature.
+Although taking up ideas that are sometimes infinitely similar, a climate house is built according to the climate, valuing its advantages and protecting itself from its disadvantages.
+More optimized, the bioclimatic house exceeds the previous one by exploiting its plant and mineral environment in order to ensure its thermal regulation, bête noire of the energy expenditure of a current individual dwelling.
+A bioclimatic house takes the step towards a more economical house, because it consumes less non-renewable energies to regulate its interior temperature.

 Thus, today there are three degrees of economic houses in energy:

-A house considered "low consumption" must meet standards, such as High
+A house considered "low consumption" must respect standards, such as High

-Energy Performance (HPE), and will consume on average three times less than traditional housing.
+Energy Performance (HPE), and will consume on average three times less than a traditional home.

-Better designed, a so-called "passive" house relies on extreme insulation, in order to minimize its energy needs to conserve heat in winter and cool in summer.
-It is then studied to spend the least energy possible: maximum insulation to protect against heat losses due to thermal bridges, materials that store energy, an orientation thought to benefit from the maximum of solar radiation, as well as a simple form limiting architectural complications (sources of losses
+Better designed, a so-called "passive" house relies on extreme insulation, in order to reduce its energy requirements as much as possible to conserve heat in winter and coolness in summer.
+It is therefore designed to spend as little energy as possible: maximum insulation to protect against heat loss due to thermal bridges, materials that store energy, an orientation designed to take maximum advantage of solar radiation, as well as a simple form limiting architectural complications (sources of loss

 Maximum optimization is therefore currently represented by the so-called “positive” house.
-In other words, a self-sufficient house that manufactures and controls its own energy, which can even very quickly exceed its own needs.
-The natural resources at its disposal, such as solar energy, geothermal energy or even wind power are used to the maximum.
-It incorporates all the energy saving techniques mentioned above, while acquiring the most recent technological developments to produce, maintain and control all energy needs (heat, electricity, water).
+That is to say a self-sufficient house which manufactures and controls its own energy, which can even very quickly exceed its own needs.
+The natural resources made available to it, such as solar energy, geothermal energy or even wind power, are used to the maximum.
+It incorporates all the energy saving techniques mentioned above, while adopting the most recent technological developments to produce, maintain and control all energy needs (heat, electricity, water).
 Home automation is making its way far beyond the simple gadget

-Ultimately, the positive house becomes fully autonomous, but its development faces many constraints, particularly economic.
+Ultimately, the positive house becomes completely autonomous, but its development comes up against many constraints, especially economic ones.
 The same paradox will arise when considering a positive house made of ecological materials.
-In this sense, it is therefore a question of studying how a house can be the most ecological and the most profitable possible, energetically as financially.
+In this sense, it is therefore a matter of studying how a house can be as ecological and as profitable as possible, both energetically and financially.

-I target my dissertation on the individual house since it represents the preferred habitat of the French with a market share of more than 56% of the built.
+I am targeting my thesis on the single-family house since it represents the preferred habitat of the French with a market share of over 56% of buildings.
 For several years now, there have been solutions to reduce energy consumption in the home, but they were not really developed in France.

-Through this thesis, I would like to see how things could evolve, especially since this field is starting to democratize.
-The economic component is of particular interest to me, and I would like to understand why the construction of a positive house is not generalized, given its many economic advantages in comparison with a traditional house.
-Because the financial interest is not only individual (the inhabitant), given that a real innovative market could very quickly be set up (builders, promoters, architects, interviews, etc.).
+Through this thesis, I want to see how things could evolve, especially as this field is starting to democratize.
+The economic component is of particular interest to me, and I would like to understand why the construction of a positive house is not widespread, given its many economic advantages compared to a traditional house.
+Because the financial interest is not only individual (the inhabitant), given that a true innovative market could very quickly be set up (builders, developers, architects, interviews, etc…).

 This choice was also supported by the growing interest in this subject among my acquaintances.
-Myself, I will be led to think and design my own future habitat.
+Myself, I will have to think and design my own future habitat.

-If sustainable development is at the heart of the news, the main concern of the majority of French remains their purchasing power, whose housing is the main item of consumption.
-Would considering and trying to bring these two concerns together reveal an ideological fad, an avant-garde utopia or simply an ingenious progression?
+If sustainable development is at the heart of the news, the main concern of the majority of French people remains their purchasing power, of which housing is the main item of consumption.
+Would considering and attempting to reconcile these two concerns turn out to be an ideological whim, an avant-garde utopia or quite simply an ingenious progression?

 Can a house be fully autonomous energetically, and moreover fully integrate into the environment?
-Is it conceivable to want to apply it to the current French economic context?
+Is it possible to want to apply it to the current French economic context?